Marksss/InfiniteBanner/README.md

     app:bannerAutoScroll="true"/>
 ```
 If you want it to scroll automatically, just set bannerAutoScroll true.
 Some other attributes that may be used:
-- bannerDividerWidth：distance between child views；
+- bannerDividerWidth：distance between child views;
-- bannerInitialPage：the initial position after refreshing；
+- bannerInitialPage：the initial position after refreshing;
-- bannerForegroundWidthPercent：the width of child view that in the middle of container / the container's width（The default value is 1, which means that only one child view can be seen when scolling stops）；
+- bannerForegroundWidthPercent：the width of child view that in the middle of container / the container's width（The default value is 1, which means that only one child view can be seen when scolling stops）;
-- bannerLoopInterval：time interval（millisecond）；
+- bannerLoopInterval：time interval（millisecond）;
-- bannerManuallyScrollLock：if manual scrolling is allowed；
+- bannerManuallyScrollLock：if manual scrolling is allowed;
 - bannerScrollReverse：reverse scrolling automatically.

 ### Code in Java